 Let’s take a look at how to prepare water:

 To avoid shocking your fish or other animals with a sudden change in water temperature, try to get the new water as close as possible to the same temperature as the aquarium water you’re going to take out.
-This is more important when doing large water changes, and won’t make much difference if you’re only changing 10%.
+This is more important when you perform a water changes, and won’t make much difference if you’re only changing 10%.

 If you have a mixer tap/faucet, this will make your life a lot easier.
 Using a spare water heater is also very effective.